ooni/ooni.org/content/install/lepidopter.md

 ## Mac OS X users

-You can burn the Lepidopter image on your SD card through the following steps:
+You can copy the Lepidopter image to your SD card through the following steps:

 **Step 1.** Download the **[Lepidopter image](https://get.ooni.torproject.org/lepidopter/lepidopter-alpha-armel.img.zip)**.